grab/engineering-blog/_posts/2022-03-24-telematics-at-grab.md

 1. Interpolation to uniform time grid at a reasonably higher frequency.
 2. Decimation from the higher frequency to the output data rate for accelerometer and gyroscope data.

-We then use [Fourier Transform](https://betterexplained.com/articles/an-interactive-guide-to-the-fourier-transform/) to transform a signal from time domain to frequency domain for compression.
+We then use the [Fourier Transform](https://betterexplained.com/articles/an-interactive-guide-to-the-fourier-transform/) to transform a signal from time domain to frequency domain for compression.
 These components are then written to a text file on the mobile device, compressed, and uploaded after the end of each ride.

 ## Learnings/Conclusion